LabHMChenABRC/PARE-analysis/Metagene-plot/README.md

 # GuitarPlotFast.R
-A Linux command-line Rscript to draw a metagene plot based on the Degradome dataset.
+A Linux command-line Rscript to draw a metagene plot based on the Degradome dataset.<br />
+It was modified from "https://github.com/LabHMChenABRC/XRNs-DegradomeAnalysis/blob/master/GuitarPlotFast.R"
 ## Installation

 Download GuitarPlotFast.R in your $HOME/bin direction which should be added to the Linux PATH variable